CarbonInfinity/AiiDA-on-AWS/Section4/advanced-clusters.md

 ## Extend the aiida-core dockerfile

 The aiida-core dockerfile may be extended to include one's own modifications.
+In the following we are going to first save our modified container and then push it to dockerhub.
+For the last step create a account on dockerhub and then a repository.
+Now login to dockerhub from the terminal using `docker login`.

-After following step 2.1.1. `Pull the docker container: docker pull aiidateam/aiida-core:latest`
+After following step 2.1.1. *Pull the docker container: `docker pull aiidateam/aiida-core:latest`*, you can mount a volume and enter the container as discussed before.
+To save the changes you have made follow these steps:

-You can run a shell in the image with: `docker run -t -i --entrypoint bash aiidateam/aiida-core:latest`

-Then change the configuration files as you like.
-Note the container ID (it appears in the prompt, e.g. root@9ffa2bafe2bb:/#), then commit it to a new image: `docker commit 9ffa2bafe2bb aiida-core:newupdate`
+- Find the id of the docker container you want to save: `docker ps -a`
+- Commit the container to an image: `docker commit <id of container> <dockerhub login>/<repo name>:<version e.g. latest>`
+- Now we have saved the stage of our container to an image.
+To verify list all images: `docker image ls`
+- If you're image show's up in the list we can now push to dockerhub: `docker push <dockerhub login>/<repo name>:<version e.g. latest>`

+Docker will upload the image to dockerhub and you can download it from there to any computer running docker.